The Greedy Spanner is Existentially Optimal: Introduction

-There have been numerous experimental studies on Euclidean spanners.
-(See \cite{FG05,Far08}, and the references therein.)
-The conclusion emerging from these experiments is that the greedy Euclidean spanner outperforms the other popular Euclidean spanner constructions, with respect to the size and lightness bounds.
-(Specifically, the greedy spanner was found to be $10$ times sparser and $30$ times lighter than any other examined spanner.)
-It is reasonable to assume that a similar situation occurs in arbitrary doubling metrics. \\ {\bf 1.3~ Our Contribution.~} In this work we fill in the theoretical gap by making three important observations. \begin{enumerate} \item Our first observation is surprisingly simple: The greedy spanner is \emph{existentially optimal} with respect to both the size and the lightness, for any graph family that is closed under edge removal.
-Applying this observation to the family of general weighted graphs, we conclude that the greedy spanner is just as light as the spanner of \cite{CW16}, thus answering \questionref{question1}. \item The first observation does not hold for doubling metrics.
+Moreover, it is known that the greedy spanner can be easily implemented within time $O(m(n^{1 + 1/k} + n\log n))$ (cf.\ \cite{ES16}), and is thus much faster than the complex algorithm of \cite{CW18}.
+(Although the runtime of the algorithm of \cite{CW18} is not analyzed explicitly therein, a naive implementation of that algorithm, which involves diameter computations of carefully selected subgraphs, incurs a runtime of $\Omega(m^2 n)$.)
+We remark that all faster spanner constructions (e.g. \cite{BS07,ES16,MPVX15,EN17,ADFSW19}) achieve a worse lightness bound than that of the greedy spanner.
+Consequently, the greedy algorithm enjoys the fastest known runtime of any $(2k-1)(1+\eps)$-spanner with $O(n^{1+1/k})$ edges and lightness $O(n^{1/k} (1/\eps)^{3+2/k})$, or in other words, it is the fastest algorithm for constructing spanners that are near-optimal with respect to all the involved parameters (stretch, size and lightness). \item The first observation does not hold for doubling metrics.
 Our second observation is that the greedy spanner is existentially \emph{near}-optimal with respect to both the size and the lightness, for the family of doubling metrics.
 In particular, it is just as light as the spanner of \cite{Got15}, thus answering \questionref{question2}. \item Our third observation concerns the optimality of the approximate-greedy algorithm of \cite{DN97,GLN02} in doubling metrics, and is more intricate than the first two observations.
 Informally, it states that the approximate-greedy spanner with stretch parameter $t$ is existentially near-optimal with respect to the lightness, for the family of doubling metrics, but when compared to spanners with a slightly smaller stretch parameter $t' < t$.
 This enables us to conclude that the lightness of the approximate-greedy spanner is close to that of \cite{Got15}.
 In this way we manage to extend the state-of-the-art Euclidean result of \cite{GLN02} to arbitrary doubling metrics, thus answering \questionref{question3}.\footnote{The $O(n \log n)$ runtime bound of \cite{GLN02} holds in the traditional algebraic computation-tree model with the added power of indirect addressing.
-Our result applies with respect to the same computation model.} \end{enumerate} To clarify the meaning of \emph{existential optimality}, suppose that the greedy spanner is existentially optimal with respect to the lightness, for some graph family $\mathcal{F}$.
-This does not imply that for any graph $G \in \mathcal{F}$, the lightness of the greedy spanner for $G$ is bounded by the optimal lightness of any spanner for $G$.
-It simply means that for any graph $G \in \mathcal{F}$, there \emph{exists} a graph $G' \in \mathcal{F}$, such that the lightness of the greedy spanner for $G$ is bounded by the optimal lightness of any spanner for $G'$.
-Put in other words, for a graph $G \in \mathcal{F}$, let $l(G) = l_t(G)$ denote the optimal lightness of any $t$-spanner for $G$, for an arbitrary stretch parameter $t \ge 1$, and let $l(\mathcal{F}) = \max\{l(G) ~\vert~ G \in \mathcal{F}\}$ denote the maximum value $l(G)$ over all graphs $G$ in $\mathcal{F}$.
-Then, for any graph $G \in \mathcal{F}$, although the lightness of the greedy $t$-spanner for $G$ may well exceed $l(G)$, it must be upper bounded by $l(\mathcal{F})$. {For example, let $\mathcal{F}$ be the family of general weighted graphs on $n$ vertices, and let $H$ be an $n$-vertex dense graph of high girth, namely, with girth $t+2$ and $n^{1+\Theta(1/t)}$ edges, where all edge weights are 1.
-Also, let $S$ be a star on the same vertex set as $H$ rooted at an arbitrary vertex, so that all edges of $S$ that belong to $H$ have weight 1 and all edges of $S$ that do not belong to $H$ have weight $1+\eps$.
-Finally, let $G$ be the graph containing all edges of $H$ and all edges of $S$ with weight $1+\eps$.
-Note that the greedy $t$-spanner for $G$ includes all $n^{1+\Theta(1/t)}$ edges of the high girth graph $H$, whereas the optimal $t$-spanner (assuming $t \ge 2+2\eps$) consists of the edges of the star $S$, hence is much sparser and lighter.
-(See \figureref{fig:girth} for an illustration.)
-This example, however, does not contradict the existential optimality of the greedy spanner: Although the lightness of the greedy $t$-spanner for $G$ exceeds $l(G)$, it can be shown that it is equal to $l(H)$, which, in turn, is bounded by $l(\mathcal{F})$.}
+Our result applies with respect to the same computation model.}